Axiomatizations of causal reasoning under indeterministic causal laws: Conclusions

 We limited ourselves to a simple counterfactual language in the style of \cite{Hal2000}; it is to be seen if good axiomatizations can be obtained also if we allow for nested counterfactuals.
 Furthermore, in \cite{BarYan2022} we suggested a strategy for allowing complex, disjunctive antecedents, by assigning them a semantics by means of \emph{indeterminate interventions}.
 This venue requires a further generalization of the models and is not explored in the present paper.

-A number of natural directions of investigation opens ahead, among which is the axiomatic characterization of the properties of determinism and totality of the causal laws; and a systematical comparison with the logic of Stalnaker-Lewis counterfactuals (\cite{Lew1973}) in the spirit of \cite{Hal2013,Zha2013,FanZha2023}.
+A number of natural directions of investigation opens ahead, among which is the axiomatic characterization of the properties of determinism and totality of the causal laws; a systematical comparison with the logic of Stalnaker-Lewis counterfactuals (\cite{Lew1973}) in the spirit of \cite{Hal2013,Zha2013,FanZha2023}; and the analysis of the computational and descriptive complexity of the formalism (cf. \cite{Hal2016}, Chapter 5, and \cite{MosIbeIca2022} for the deterministic case).

 We include here all the omitted or shortened proofs.